Arbitration in the United States: State law

-Acts of Congress

-In 2022, the U.S. Congress passed the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (EFASASHA), which excludes these types of complaints from arbitration clauses, including retroactively.
-Congress also included a ban on class action waivers for claims covered under the act.
-Under the law, claims which are filed after March 3, 2022 and fall under the scope of EFASASHA shall have agreements to submit disputes to binding arbitration and class action waivers within contracts signed deemed unenforceable.
-EFASASHA allows for claims to be submitted to binding arbitration after they are filed, however motions to compel arbitration shall be invalid.
-The law was championed by Gretchen Carlson, a former Fox News host sexually harassed for many years by then CEO Roger Ailes; she also opposes the use of non-disclosure agreements to shield perpetrators.
-Some legal agencies raised concerns that the law could allow for claims attached to a sexual harassment or sexual assault dispute to bypass arbitration as well.
+A Pennsylvania appeals court in Philadelphia ruled in March 2023 that parents cannot bind their children to arbitration agreements over injuries, in a lawsuit between parents and a local trampoline park.

 Proceedings

 Various bodies of rules have been developed that can be used for arbitration proceedings.
 The rules to be followed by the arbitrator are specified by the agreement establishing the arbitration.

-Enforcement of award
+Enforcement

 In some cases, a party may comply with an award voluntarily.
 However, in other cases a party will have to petition to receive a court judgment for enforcement through various means such as a writ of execution, garnishment, or lien.
 If the property is in another state, then a sister-state judgment (relying on the Full Faith and Credit Clause) can be received by filing to enforce the judgment in the state where the property is located.

 Vacatur

 Under the Federal Arbitration Act, courts can only vacate awards for limited reasons set out in statute with similar language in the state model Uniform Arbitration Act.

 The court will generally not change the arbitrator's findings of fact but will decide only whether the arbitrator was guilty of malfeasance, or whether the arbitrator exceeded the limits of his or her authority in the arbitral award or whether the award was made in manifest disregard of law or conflicts with well-established public policy.